berachain/docs/apps/bend/content/learn/tokens/honey.md

 # Bend & $HONEY

 $HONEY is Berachain's native stablecoin.
-It is an standard [ERC20 Token](#contract-address) and represents the equivalent of 1 USDC.
+It is a standard [ERC20 Token](#contract-address) and represents the equivalent of 1 USDC.

 ## How Does Bend Use $HONEY?

 Bend lets $HONEY suppliers earn interest on it.
 It's the only asset on Bend that can earn interest by supplying.

-Note: Other assests deposited into bend act only as a collateral.
+Note: Other assets deposited into bend act only as a collateral.

 ## Where Can I Get $HONEY?